JoshBaradia/ML-PIE/README.md

-# We propose an attention-guided UNet leveraging spatial/channel attention and feature pyramid integration to correct color and restore details in underwater and also Enhansing the resolution of any Underwater Image using GANs.
+## We propose an attention-guided UNet leveraging spatial/channel attention and feature pyramid integration to correct color and restore details in underwater and also Enhansing the resolution of any Underwater Image using GANs.

 ## Code will be updated once the paper is published :)

 ## ✨UFPN

 ### 🐳UFPN Training
 Will be updated once the paper gets published.
+Our paper will be published in IEEE Xplore Library

 ## ✨ESRGAN